 Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Signage and Hoarding Falling from height (personnel) Falling from 3 3 High The PSCS will ensure that all appropriate signage is displayed on site, and that adequate numbers of these are present.
 Access route signs must be clear and visible at night also.
-These must act as deterrents to members of the public 1 2 Low height attempting to access the site. (components) Any structures which are unsafe to enter must be marked as (components) Collapse of structure, permanent or temporary Injury to public Injury to third parties and site visitors Any structures which are unsafe to enter must be marked as so with clear signage, and cordoned off to all access.
-If scaffold is not available for use, unfinished or unsafe it must be clearly marked with warning signs; in accordance Part 7 Chapter 1 of with the Safety Health and Welfare at Work (General Application) Regulations 2007, and have access blocked.
-Hoarding around the site must be maintained in good condition throughout the duration of the project.
-The PSCS must ensure that this is checked on a regular basis, and that any defects are remedied immediately.
-Adequate resources will be provided by the main contractor to facilitate the upkeep of the hoarding.
+These must act as deterrents to members of the public 1 2 Low

+(components) Any structures which are unsafe to enter must be marked as Collapse of so with clear signage, and cordoned off to all access. height Collapse of (components structure, permanent or temporaryIf scaffold is not available for use, unfinished or unsafe it must be clearly marked with warning signs; in accordance Part 7 Chapter 1 of with the Safety Health and Welfare at Work (General Application) Regulations 2007, and have access blocked.Injury to publicInjury to third parties and site visitorsHoarding around the site must be maintained in good condition throughout the duration of the project.
+The PSCS must ensure that this is checked on a regular basis, and that any defects are remedied immediately.Adequate resources will be provided by the main contractor to facilitate the upkeep of the hoarding.
 The drop in level in the completed complex must be adequately protected.
 Protection to prevent the fall of persons at these points must be put in place.
 Warning sings must be displayed at this point on completion of the project.
+Collapse of structure, permanent of temporary Injury to publ Injury to third parties and s